Skip to main content

 Syncing to Genesis

-In the latest protocol version's Config.toml, you will find the option sync_to_genesis.
-By default, this value will be set to true.
+In the latest protocol version's Config.toml, you will find the option sync_handling.
+By default, this value will be set to ttl, which means the node will attempt to acquire all block data to comply with time to live enforcement, but will not attempt to sync all the way back to genesis.

 Starting the Node